OpenSourcingLaw/ai.law/03-AI_Outputs.md

 ### Industry focus: Insurance
-There is an exception to Asutralia's anti-discrimination laws
+There is an exception to Australia's anti-discrimination laws